Overview

 - Options Tab:

-- Stackable Campaign: Set the "Stackable" toggle to YES.
+- Stackable Campaign: Set the "Stackable" toggle to "YES."

-- Priority Campaign: Set the "Stackable" toggle to NO. The system will then prioritize campaigns based on the assigned priority levels.
+- Priority Campaign: Set the "Stackable" toggle to "NO." The system will then prioritize campaigns based on the assigned priority levels.

 4. Understanding Priority Campaigns